zachartrand/Chess/README.md

 ### How to run.

-This game uses Python 3.8 and Pygame 2.0.
+This game uses Python 3.8, Pygame 2.0, and NumPy 1.20.
 When testing, the main was called in IPython, so that might be the best console to use when running this game.
 To run, open the chess_main.py file using Python or IPython in a command prompt window.
 If your Python distribution is through conda, be sure to